oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-rest-api/bidirectional-data-replication-using-rest-api.md

 ### Objectives
 In this lab, you will:

-* Run the `add_replication_activeactive_curl.sh` script, which would automatically perform the following tasks:
+* Run the `add_replication_ActiveActive_curl.sh` script, which would automatically perform the following tasks:

      * Add USERIDALIAS for the PDBs, DBNORTH and DBSOUTH on the CDB to connect to the database instance
      *	Add supplemental logging to the database schema `hr` (SCHEMATRANDATA) on `DBNORTH` and `DBSOUTH` PDBs